hydecorp/hydejack-starter-kit/hydejack/_posts/2024-09-04-service-release-for-9-1.md

 While I can't go back to working full-time on this project --- the economics of a niche one-time purchase like this hard to justify --- I'm going to dedicate 1-2 weeks to brushing it up, starting with __a service release that removes the annoying deprecation warnings__ that you've likely encountered:

 ![Deprecation Warnings](/assets/img/blog/deprecation-warnings.png){:.border}

-__UPDATE__: Unfortunately, fixing these warnings broke compatibility with GitHub Pages.
-The fix needed to be reverted.
-I'm investigating fixing the warnings in a backwards compatible way.
-{:.message}

 With that out of the way, another thing I want to improve is the documentation for deployments.
 Things have changed since I wrote the original docs.
 There are now much better ways of deploying to GitHub Pages and from GitHub Actions in general.